National symbols of Poland

-National symbols of Poland (Polskie symbole narodowe) are the tangible and intangible symbols, emblems or images that are found in Poland to represent the country's unique customs, traditions, cultural life and its 1000-year history.
+National symbols of Poland (Polskie symbole narodowe) are the tangible and intangible symbols, emblems or images that are found in Poland to represent the country's unique customs, traditions, cultural life, and its over 1000-year history.
 These symbols serve as the nation's portrayal of patriotism and dedication to their national identity.
 The Polish people and the Polish diaspora around the world take great pride in their native country, and associate themselves with the colours white and red.
 The expression biało-czerwoni ("whitereds") is widely used by Poles when referring to their compatriots.
 A crowned white-tailed eagle on a red shield or background has been Poland's national symbol and coat of arms since the Middle Ages.
-Other unofficial symbols feature visual personifications, music of Chopin, polka and polonaise dances, animals such as the European bison or the white stork, apples, red poppy flowers and religious insignia of the Roman Catholic church.
+Other unofficial symbols feature visual personifications, music of Chopin, polonaise and mazurka dances, animals such as the European bison or the white stork, apples, red poppy flowers and religious insignia of the Roman Catholic church.
 Several have been popularised in recent years, notably the winged hussars.

 Official symbols

-The official symbols of the Republic of Poland are described in two legal documents: the Constitution of the Republic of Poland of 1997 (Konstytucja Rzeczypospolitej Polskiej) and the Coat of Arms, Colors and Anthem of the Republic of Poland, and State Seals Act (Ustawa o godle, barwach i hymnie Rzeczypospolitej Polskiej oraz o pieczęciach państwowych) of 1980 with subsequent amendments.
+The official symbols of the Republic of Poland are described in two legal documents: the Constitution of the Republic of Poland of 1997 (Konstytucja Rzeczypospolitej Polskiej) and the Coat of Arms, Colours and Anthem of the Republic of Poland, and State Seals Act (Ustawa o godle, barwach i hymnie Rzeczypospolitej Polskiej oraz o pieczęciach państwowych) of 1980 with subsequent amendments.
 The Jack of the President is defined in the Ordinance of the Minister of National Defense on the Use of Insignia of the Armed Forces of January 26, 1996 with subsequent amendments.

-Flag

-The Flag of Poland consists of two horizontal stripes of equal width, the upper one white and the lower one red.
-The two colors are defined in the Polish constitution as the national colors.
-They are of heraldic origin and derive from the tinctures (colors) of the coats of arms of the two constituent nations of the Polish–Lithuanian Commonwealth, i.e. the White Eagle of Poland and the Pursuer of the Grand Duchy of Lithuania, a white knight riding a white horse, both on a red shield.